diku-dk/futhark-benchmarks/pbbs/README.md

 the PBBS data generates to produce the workloads in the first place, using the programs [fut2pbbs.c](fut2pbbs) and [pbbs2fut.c](pbbs2fut) to translate between PBBS and Futhark data formats.

+By happy coincidence, the timing method used by `futhark bench` closely matches that expected by PBBS: timing starts after the input is in memory, and before it is written to disk.
+IO and low-level initialisation is not counted.
+Note however that for the GPU backends, the input will be resident in *GPU memory*, meaning that transfer time to and from GPU is also not counted (except transfers that occur during the benchmark itself).